 ABIA’s geographic and topical reach is wide.
 Its coverage ranges from excavations at the early cities of the Indus Valley in Pakistan to the sculptural richness of Angkor’s temples in Cambodia; from Buddhist manuscript art in Nepal and Tibet to contemporary painting in Bali; from textiles woven for early kings of Thailand to present day fashion in the booming cities of India.
 Timewise, ABIA’s coverage spans from the time when human activity becomes archaeologically manifest, to modern times.

 Specialist bibliographers have compiled some 55,000 records since 1928.
 Many of these carry annotations that concisely explain their contents.
 All records come with field-specific keywords.
 Recent records often offer direct links through DOI or http addresses to the articles.
 The ABIA Online is updated on a quarterly basis to keep up with new academic publications.
 The database is a long-term recipient of support by the Jan Gonda Fonds of the Royal Netherlands Academy of Arts and Sciences.

 ABIA Online might be expected to overlap with the contents of comprehensive databases like

 Anthropology Plus (CH, Apr'13, 50-4191) with equally long publishing histories and similar subject or areal coverage; sample searches in both of these resources, however, revealed significantly higher numbers of unique results compared to duplications.
 This database is a well-designed, quickly mastered resource filled with valuable information suitable for advanced students and scholars pursuing research in Asian studies, archaeology, anthropology, art history, architecture, and museum studies.
 Summing Up: Highly recommended.
-Upper-division undergraduates through researchers/faculty.'
-T. Chan, SUNY Oswego,
+Upper-division undergraduates through researchers/faculty." - T. Chan,

 Choice Reviews Online, 53-0015